Wienproject/Price-Prediction-AirBNB-Berlin/README.md

 ## Business Question

 - In which areas are the most potential to be grown this business?
-- Are these selected features affecting the accommodation price?
+- Are some features having impacts to the accommodation price?
 - Which type of room are most to be found in each neighbourhood group?
 - Is the neighbourhood of the most expensive accommodation located in the same as its neighbourhood group (district) ?
 - Does the sightseeing area have impact on the price and accommodations distribution?